1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Frequently Asked Questions

-Can gastric varices happen without cirrhosis?
+Can gastric varice be found without cirrhosis?

 Is band ligation effective?

-What lifestyle changes help reduce risks?
+What are the lifestyle practices that would reduce risks?

 Do I need a referral?